 By: Sharon Aron Baron

-Back in September, after discovering that taxpayers were footing the bill for dinners and galas for the Tamarac city commissioners, we made a public records request to the Tamarac City Clerk to find out how much they were spending on their annual expense accounts.
+After discovering that taxpayers were footing the bill for dinners and galas for the Tamarac city commissioners, we made a public records request to the city clerk to find out how much they were spending on their annual expense accounts.

-Already the city is under intense scrutiny for their excessive travel budgets due to a piece in the Sun Sentinel that has caught the eye of the Broward Office of the Inspector General who has asked the city for copies of all the travel requests and itineraries for each city commissioner.
+Already, the city is under intense scrutiny for its excessive travel budgets due to a piece in the Sun-Sentinel that has caught the eye of the Broward Office of the Inspector General, who has asked the city for copies of all the travel requests and itineraries for each city commissioner.

 Here is an example of some of these events where tickets were purchased for all commissioners:

-Here are the City of Tamarac’s biggest expense account spenders year-to-date:
+Here is the City of Tamarac’s biggest expense account spenders year-to-date:

 Commissioner Julie Fishman $2,199.24 ($699.24 over)